khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

 Use lowercase for:

-- Most words, including [features](https://about.gitlab.com/features/) and
+- Most words, including [features](https://about.gitlab.com/features/) that:
-  [products](https://about.gitlab.com/products/).
-For example, these terms should all be lowercase: epic, issue, project, merge request, pipeline, and project.
+  - Match a type of object in GitLab.
+For example: issue(s), merge request(s), epic(s).
+  - Describe an action.
+For example: "You can reorder issues in an epic."

 A few features are specific to GitLab and important for branding.
 These should be capitalized.
 Examples are Geo, Runner, and CI/CD.